Home >

 Many bone tools are also evident such as deer and elk scapula hoes and awls, punches and fish hooks.
 During the 9th and 10th centuries the Fort Ancient culture had become increasingly dependent upon agriculture as a subsistence base, though floral and faunal evidence hunting and gathering continued to play a large role in subsistence.

 Why these ancient Ohioans left perhaps will never be known for certain.
-What we do know is that they stopped building earthworks around 400 AD.
-With the absence of the earthworks and the passage of time, it becomes extremely difficult to locate villages.
+What we do know is that they stopped building earthworks around 1400 AD.
 Centuries of farming in rural areas and development of large cities and their suburbs have probably destroyed any remaining evidence to fill in the gaps between the ancients and the historic Native Americans that settlers came in contact with in the 1700s.
 Most of the historic Native Americans living in Ohio at that time came from other areas and migrated into Ohio.

 Some theories suggest that early European explorers may have carried diseases that killed these ancient Ohioans.
 While it is true that Europeans introduced new diseases to the continent with devastating results, the archeology suggests that the Ancient Cultures were already long gone.